 Here's other big news out of last night.

-Nearly half of Bernie Sanders West Virginia voters say that they'd back Trump over Hillary.
+Nearly half of Bernie Sanders' West Virginia voters say that they'd back Trump over Hillary.

 Exit polls in West Virginia showed last night an incredibly high percentage of Bernie Sanders supporters would rather support Donald Trump if Hillary gets the Democratic nomination.

-Forty-four percent said that they would prefer Trump over Hillary.
+44% said that they would prefer Trump over Hillary.

-That's how much he is disliked.
+That's how much she is disliked.

-Now, when you read the stop the coronation piece in the New York Post, meaning referring to the candidacy of Hillary Clinton, it gets even more interesting.
+Now, when you read the Stop the Coronation piece in the New York Post, meaning referring to the candidacy of Hillary Clinton, it gets even more interesting.

 Now, hours before the West Virginia polls closed yesterday, Hillary Clinton's top fundraisers got a memo from their campaign manager, a guy by the name of Robbie Mook.

-The message was quote, even if Bernie runs the table in all the remaining states, he can't win.
+The message was, quote, even if Bernie runs the table in all the remaining states, he can't win.

 Now, this wasn't the way the Democratic primary was supposed to end.

-And some Democrats now vocally are very uneasy over the Rocky finish, if you even want to call it a finish of Hillary Clinton.
+And some Democrats now vocally are very uneasy over the rocky finish, if you even want to call it a finish, of Hillary Clinton.

-Now let me give you some more details to all of this.
+Now, let me give you some more details to all of this.

 Now, some perspective.